-4 Circularity Metrics Essential to Measure Your Success
+4 Circularity Metrics Essential to Measure Your Success in 2022

 Transitioning to a circular business model will help your business gain longevity and maintain a competitive edge in whatever market you are in.
 However, shifting from a linear to a circular economic model is difficult, and the lack of standardized circularity metrics makes it even more challenging.
 Below are 4 sets of circularity metrics building blocks that will help you effectively measure your transition to the circular economy

 To effectively measure your businesses’ circularity progress, it is essential to use integrate not only relevant metrics – but KPIs that are:

 - Easy to collect on a monthly/ quarterly basis.

 - Accurate, so you can derive actionable insight that will drive the desired outcome.

 - Integrated with current sustainability program metrics so they become common practice.